 The real value proposition for you is acquiring the applied expertise for detecting, reducing or eliminating third-party risks.
 This equips your business partners with the right information so they can make the best possible decisions for the business and the company.
 Adding value also means taking a leadership role so you can accelerate the response, remediation and resolution when a serious risk event occurs.
 The value proposition is very real: it helps to protect your company’s operations, reputation and the bottom line.

-If you’d like to “speak” the language of third-party risk management, I'll be holding a workshop on the fundamentals and frameworks of third-party risk management in Toronto in November, or you can join me in the virtual classroom through SIG University.
+If you’d like to “speak” the language of third-party risk management, join me in the virtual classroom through SIG University.
 Designed for practitioners, relationship managers, risk specialists and managers, it takes the content in my book to the next level.

 Linda Tuck Chapman: Advisor.
 Educator.
 Author.
 Expert.
 Linda is a recognized subject-matter expert, trusted advisor, published author and popular speaker.
 As former Chief Procurement Officer in three major banks, her clients benefit from her experience, expertise and pragmatic approach.